This is my application for a CLeaR Fellowship for 2020 in the theme 'Design for learning.

 As a result of Faculty of Business and Economics review of the Bachelor of Commerce and the Bachelor of Property, the faculty has recently given approval, in principal, for the piloting and introduction of a range of capstone courses.
 Capstone courses represent an important thrust by the Faculty to address a range of pressing issues.

 In particular, as the paperwork accepted by Faculty notes, the justification of capstones are:

-Greater flexibility to be more experientially based if sits outside
+- Greater flexibility to be more experientially based if sits outside the major(s)

 A range of options supported provides the flexibility to accommodate the diversity of student capabilities (feasible to set specific prerequisites, limitations and minimum GPA requirements to manage selection) including cross-disciplinary capstone options that enable students to bridge their two fields of interest.